vianarafael/personal-blog/content/posts/html-css.md

 ## And that is it:
-build projects every day - spend ⅔ of your time actually writing code, if you don’t know how to do something - google it, and repeat until you have a website.
+Build projects every day - spend ⅔ of your time actually writing code, if you don’t know how to do something - google it, and repeat until you have a website.
 Read the book every day with the extra ⅓ of your available time, and what CS50 once a week.